ahmedsakr/wstrade-api/docs/auth/README.md

 Authentication
 ===

-Most `wstrade-api` API calls are privileged communication with WealthSimple Trade servers.
+Most `wstrade-api` API calls are privileged communication with Wealthsimple Trade servers.
 You must have authenticated against a valid account before you can unlock all API calls.

 **Do you store my email and password?**

 No. Not at all.
-WealthSimple Trade operates on an OAuth2.0 framework.
+Wealthsimple Trade operates on an OAuth2.0 framework.
 Once you invoke the login API with your email and password combination, `access`/`refresh` tokens are returned and stored in `auth.tokens`.
 These tokens are then subsequently used to identify you and invoke all APIs.

 One-Time Password (OTP)
 ---
-OTPs are required for logging into WealthSimple Trade for a while now.
+OTPs are required for logging into Wealthsimple Trade for a while now.
 Naturally, `wstrade-api` has added support for providing the OTP as part of the login process.
 The support is exposed in terms of an **authentication event** that can be configured with the auth.`on` API.

 See the API reference for [auth.`on`](#auth-on) below and check examples in this folder for practical guidance.